 Breckenridge has ski-in, ski-out hotels, as well as places to stay right in town, some great condos and even some inexpensive cabins just outside of town.
 Here are a few of the many highlights:

-Tiger Run Resort: Here’s an alternative, if you want a little more privacy and the feeling of being in the mountains.
+- Tiger Run Resort: Here’s an alternative, if you want a little more privacy and the feeling of being in the mountains.
 Tiger Run Resort, just six miles from Breck (between Breckenridge and Frisco) offers small log cabins with private decks, kitchens, living rooms and more.
 Request an upgraded cabin that overlooks the river and get away from the hustle of town.
-As a bonus, guests can even use the gym, tennis courts, indoor pool and hot tubs, and there’s a playground and fire pit to roast marshmallows around with your family.
+As a bonus, guests can even use the gym, tennis courts, indoor pool, and hot tubs, and there is a playground and fire pit to roast marshmallows around with your family.